codio/site/source/docs/ide/emmet/emmet-html.html.markdown

 ---
-title: "HTML Abbreviations Examples"
+title: "HTML Abbreviations"
 class_name: docs
 full_width: true
 ---

 This is a way of generating HTML using a CSS selector inspired approach.
 Take a look at the following examples.
-In each case you should press the TAB key to generate the output.
+In each case you should use a hotkey combo to trigger the output to be generated

+- **Mac** : ctrl+alt+e
+- **PC/Linux** : alt+e

 HTML abbreviations will only work in an HTML file.

 ##Basic Example

 	div>ul>li*3